herboratory/Basil/README.md

 - Your schemas remain yours
 - No intentional inspection or reuse of user data
 - You are responsible for backing up important schemas
+- Shared links are encoded entirely in the URL and are never saved to a database - No intentional inspection or reuse of user data

 See **Privacy & Terms** in the app for details.